Studies & Trials

 Clinical trials are a key research tool for advancing medical knowledge and patient care.
 ECD Clinical trials determine whether a treatment is safe and effective for ECD patients.
 Clinical trials produce the best data available for healthcare decision-making.

-The purpose of clinical trials is research, so the studies follow strict scientific standards.
+The purpose of clinical trials is to test a medication in a very detailed way that is the same for all participants, so the studies follow strict scientific standards.
 These standards protect patients and help produce reliable study results.
 A clinical trial protocol describes what types of patients can participate in the research, in other words, who is eligible.
-Each trial must include only people who fit the patient traits for that study (the eligibility criteria).
+Each trial must include only people who fit the stated parameters for that study (the eligibility criteria).
 Eligibility criteria differ from trial to trial.
-They include factors such as a patient’s age and gender, the type and stage of the disease, and whether the patient has had specific treatments or has other health problems.
+They include factors such as a patient’s age, the type and stage of the disease, and whether the patient has had specific treatments or has other health problems.

 Taking part in a clinical trial can have many benefits.
-For example, you may gain access to new treatments before they’re widely available.
+For example, you may gain access to new treatments that are not widely available or that may not be available at all outside of a trial.
 If a new treatment is proven to work and you’re in the group getting it, you might be among the first to benefit.
 You also will have the support of a team of healthcare providers, who will likely monitor your health closely.

 Even if you don’t directly benefit from the results of the clinical trial you take part in, the information gathered can help others and add to scientific knowledge.
 People who take part in clinical trials are vital to the process of improving medical care.
 Many people volunteer because they want to help others.